Pakpak Bharat Regency

 Pakpak Bharat Regency is a landlocked regency in North Sumatra Province of Indonesia.
 It was created on 25 February 2003 from the southern districts of Dairi Regency.
-The regency covers an area of 1,365.6 square kilometres and it had a population of 40,481 at the 2010 census and 52,351 at the 2020 Census; the official estimate as at mid 2023 was 55,172 - comprising 27,890 males and 27,282 females.
+The regency covers an area of 1,365.61 square kilometres and it had a population of 40,481 at the 2010 census and 52,351 at the 2020 Census; the official estimate as of mid 2025 was 57,246 (comprising 28,949 males and 28,297 females).
 Its seat is the town of Salak.
 It is the least populated regency in North Sumatra; its population is roughly the same as Greenland, the island with the lowest population density in the world.

 Administrative districts

-The regency is divided administratively into eight districts (kecamatan), tabulated below with their reas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The regency is divided administratively into eight districts (kecamatan), tabulated below with their reas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district and its post code.